Nickelodeon Australian Kids' Choice Awards 2011

 The 9th annual Nickelodeon Australian Kids' Choice Awards was held on Friday 7 October 2011 at the Sydney Entertainment Centre.
 The show was hosted by Jennette McCurdy and Nathan Kress, known for starring in the hit Nickelodeon teen sitcom iCarly.
-It was the final installment of the Kids' Choice Awards in Australia before replaced by Nickelodeon Slimefest in 2012.
+It was the final installment of the Kids' Choice Awards in Australia before being replaced by Nickelodeon Slimefest in 2012.